mrandri19/mrandri19.github.io/_posts/2018-06-24-how-much-of-npm-will-you-break.md

         s.push(child)
 {% endhighlight %}

-Unfortunately this optimization, while precious for later, was almost useless: the average time needed to count the dependencies of `jayson` went from `20.5-21s` to `20-20.5s`.
+Unfortunately this optimization, while precious for later, right now was almost useless: the average time needed to count the dependencies of `jayson` went from `20.5-21s` to `20-20.5s`.
 Almost unnoticeable.